w3c/opentrack-cg/spec/model/overview.md

 **Schedule and venues of Athletics events:**

 * **[Athletics Competitions](#athletics-competitions)**.
 Organized occasion where Athletics events are planed and take place at a specific location during a period of time.
 Most Athletics events are part of a bigger meeting, or competition.
 These competions can be organized periodically ([Recurring Competitions](#recurring-competitions)), such as the Summer Olympic Games.
 These events may have of different nature, depending on the disciplines, schedule, competitors, and scope (e.g., championships tournaments, leagues, fundraising road races, etc.).
-Athletics events may include one or several [Athletics Events](#athletics-events) (e.g., [Summer Olympic Games](https://en.wikipedia.org/wiki/Athletics_at_the_Summer_Olympics) include 24 independent event disciplines for men and 23 for women).
+Athletics competitions may divided in several [Competitions](#athletics-competitions) ([Divisional Competition](#divisional-competitions) such as [Summer Olympic Games](https://en.wikipedia.org/wiki/Athletics_at_the_Summer_Olympics) include 24 independent event disciplines for men and 23 for women); they may include several stages ([Multi Stage Competitions](#multi-stage-competitions) like the Diamond League); also competitions may be composed of several disciplines ([Multi Discipline Competitions](#multidiscipline-competitions) are combined events such as Decathlon).

-* **[Athletics Events](#athletics-events)**.
-Competition events corresponding to specific disciplines and categories where competitors take part (e.g., 100m Men).
-Events may be composed of several sub-events (e.g., Combined events such as Decathlon).

 * **[Venues](#venues)**.
 Location where events and competitions are held.